 Can I bring my children?

 We welcome children and young people to all LSO concerts, and you can get tickets for £5 for under-18s for concerts at the Barbican.
 If your children are under 12 you might prefer to bring them to one of our Family Concerts, which take place once a term at the Barbican.
 We also have a programme of events for families at LSO St Luke's, including Storytelling Concerts for Under-5s.
 These events are designed especially for children and are much more informal, shorter in length and usually have some element of participation.

 What time do the doors open?

-The majority of LSO concerts begin at 7.30pm, or at 7pm on Sundays, and the concert hall doors open around 30–40 mins before the start.
+The majority of LSO concerts begin at 7pm, and the concert hall doors open around 30–40 mins before the start.
 The bars, cafes and restaurants will be open beforehand for you to come early for dinner or to meet friends.
 Please check the start time of your concert – some start earlier or later, especially at LSO St Luke's.

 Can I buy a ticket on the door?

-For all but a few concerts, there are usually tickets available to buy on the door.
-At the Barbican please go to the Stalls box office on level minus one; at LSO St Luke's please see the staff in the main entrance.
-The desks open 90 minutes before the performance.
+For our concerts at the Barbican, tickets should be booked online in advance, however you can book tickets online right up until the event start time.
+If there are any tickets available to buy on the door, you can get these from the Stalls box office on Level -1.
+The desk opens 90 minutes before the performance.
 We would always recommend booking in advance to make sure you get the seat you want, as some price bands are more popular than others.

 Are there standby discounts on the night?